gregoryv/goindex/README.md

 goindex - Package for indexing go files

 This module provides tools to manipulate go source files by indexing and extracting sections of code.
+This is useful when you are dealing with large files and want to extract type related sections into a separate file.

 ![](goindex.gif)